-To help students achieve their educational goals, the School of Nursing offers a variety of guided learning opportunities to enrolled students.
+To help students achieve their educational goals, the School of Nursing offers a variety of guided learning opportunities to students.

-As an enrolled nursing student, you will have access to:
+As a nursing student, you will have access to:

 - academic advisors to assist you with program planning, - nursing faculty program directors to assist with questions and concerns to answer questions about courses.